greyscale-io/greyscale_record/README.md

 # Greyscale Record

-`GreyscaleRecord` is a simple read-only implementation of [YamlRecord](https://github.com/nicotaing/yaml_record).
-It's designed for users whose data is perfectly static and is stored in a flat file format (e.g. yaml files).
-It is a clone of [YamlBSides](https://github.com/gaorlov/yaml_b_sides), but is extended to support multiple backend drivers (YAML files, Greyscale API)
+`GreyscaleRecord` is a flat-file ORM, designed for users whose data is perfectly static and is stored in a flat format (e.g. yaml files).
+It is a clone of [YamlBSides](https://github.com/gaorlov/yaml_b_sides), but is extended to support multiple backend drivers (YAML files, JSON APIs)

 ## Installation